 When writing a resume summary or resume objective statement, job seekers should reference the job posting for relevant keywords and job requirements.
 However, the voice, use of metrics, goals, and purpose of the two introductory statements is different.
 We’ve highlighted the major differences between resume summaries and objective statements below.

-A resume objective uses passive voice whereas resume summaries use active voice (“Increased sales goals…”).
+A resume objective uses passive voice whereas resume summaries use active voice and action words (“Increased sales goals…”).

 Active voice makes a job seeker sound more confident, crediting their own hard work for positive outcomes.
 Passive voice sounds weak and lacking in confidence.